TZstatsADS/Spring2019-Proj2-grp7/README.md

 * Re-structured the layout of the datatable and map in the 'Hospital Recommendation' page
 * Embedded hyperlinks into the hospital name column of the datatable so that it links to the US News hospital search with the respective name
 * Partook in writing the readme files
+* Major contributor and contributed to every stage of the project

 __Siwei Liu:__
 * Cleaned the main hospital csv file and calculated hospital number grouped by state using Python